Timeline of the Syrian civil war (May–August 2011): 14 August

 The LCC said that even as the army's artillery assault continued, the Syrian Navy was firing on Latakia with gunboats off the Mediterranean coast, killing at least 28, according to the Syrian Revolution Coordinators Union.
 Eight more civilians were killed elsewhere in the country, bringing the day's death toll to a minimum of 36, human rights activists and pro-democracy campaigners said.
 Syrian state news claimed two police and six armed criminals were killed in Latakia.

 15 August

 Four to six more civilians were reportedly killed in Latakia as the siege dragged on.
 Turkish Foreign Minister Ahmet Davutoğlu demanded that the Syrian government's violent crackdown end "immediately and without conditions or excuses ... [or] there would be nothing more to discuss about steps that would be taken".
 In Houleh, an elderly man was shot dead by a sniper as the army began operations in the town, the Syrian Observatory for Human Rights claimed.
 Germany called on the European Union to take stronger action against the Assad administration by strengthening sanctions.
-A Palestinian refugee camp was among the targets of the shelling, residents, activists, and the UNRWA reported, drawing sharp condemnation from the Palestinian Liberation Organization, among other groups.
+A Palestinian refugee camp was among the targets of the shelling, residents, activists, and the UNRWA reported, drawing sharp condemnation from the Palestine Liberation Organization, among other groups.
 Twelve people were killed in Homs after post-iftar protests, Al Jazeera reported citing unnamed sources.